AlishaMahanty/AtliQ-FMCG-Enterprise-Analytics-SQL/Finance_Analytics/README.md

 ## 📌 Business Context

-The finance analytics module focuses on **revenue tracking and financial performance reporting** for key customers.
+The finance analytics module focuses on **revenue tracking and financial performance reporting** for key customers and markets.
-The objective is to enable stakeholders to monitor **gross sales trends, fiscal year performance, and product-level revenue contribution** using standardized and reusable SQL reports.
+The objective is to enable stakeholders to monitor **gross sales trends, fiscal year performance, product-level revenue contribution,and market performance indicators** using standardized and reusable SQL reports.

 ## 🎯 Problem Statements Covered